The 6 best alternatives to Toptal|Sites similar to Toptal

 For Businesses

 Other platforms are not as rigorous when it comes to verifying the identity of their users.
-As for the ordering system, once the order is delivered by the seller, the buyer has to approve it for the seller to be paid.
+As for the ordering system, once the order is delivered by the seller, the buyer has to approve it before the seller is paid.
 The risks of being unsatisfied with what the seller delivers are much lower.
-As long as buyers carefully read what a seller’s services entail, they are sure to get what they order.
+As long as buyers carefully read what a seller’s services entail, they will get what they order.

-In the rare case, there’s a dispute, there’s a litigation process in place to protect both the seller and the buyer.
-The case is managed by someone from ComeUp’s moderation team who reviews the order and the delivered services before making an impartial decision.
-All disputes are handled by humans, so both parties have a chance to express themselves to the moderation team.
+If there’s a dispute, there’s a litigation process in place to protect both the seller and the buyer.
+The case is handled by someone from ComeUp’s moderation team who reviews the order and the delivered services before making an impartial decision.
+All disputes are handled by humans.
+So, both parties can express themselves to the moderation team.

 Discover ComeUp